SemajDraw/aws-cdk-workshop/README.md

-# Welcome to your CDK TypeScript project!
+# Basic CDK TypeScript project!

-You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`CdkWorkshopN0330843Stack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+It demonstrates a CDK app with an instance of a stack (`CdkWorkshopStack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+The `cdk.json` file tells the CDK Toolkit how to execute the app.

 ## Useful commands